Skip to content

 AsIO3.sys

-ASRock/ASUS hardware access driver — physical memory R/W and potential SMM access
+ASRock/ASUS hardware access driver that exposes physical memory reads/writes, MSR access, and an ObfDereferenceObject decrement primitive

 Summary